engwit/Gists/README.md

 # gists
 A collection of useful code snippets and scripts.
+This repository will be added to over time.

+### Contents
+* **documentImageMapping.gs**: A Google Sheets script to find the Google Drive location of all images in the specified document(s) and write the results to a sheet.